alwaysdata/documentation/content/advanced/migrations/vps-and-dedicated-migrations/required-migrations-process/index.en.md

 Reinstalling the server takes several hours.
 During this operation, the server's IP addresses will be rerouted to the transit server to keep the services available.
 A short downtime for these IPs (lasting around a minute) will however need to be allowed for. *If the user exploits our DNS servers, the traffic will always be redirected in no-time to the transit server's IP addresses to prevent any down time.*
 {{% /notice %}}

-### Step 7 - Accounts relocation to the client server
+### Step 7 - Finalization: accounts relocation to the client server
 **The client server is reinstalled.** Support contacts the user to transparently move back accounts. *This move can take place in working hours and days*.

 This final relocation of accounts causes a disruption per account equivalent to the unavailability at the time of the first migration.